Creating a Plasma Theme Quickstart

 ~/.config/plasmarc

-If you created separate non-composite themes (SVGs in the
+If you created separate themes that do not require compositing/desktop effects (SVGs in the

 opaque/